kmsabrin/houglass-celegans/README.md

 ```

 edge_list, source_list and target_list are respectively connections between neurons, sensory neurons and motor neurons as described in the paper. k can take any value >= 0.
 Note that the '+' is required in the fourth input parameter.
 A output file wil be created named 'paths.txt' containing all paths according to the specification above.

+For a generale description of the dependency networks, source, target etc. please refer to the original [Hourglass Analysis Framework](https://arxiv.org/pdf/1605.05025.pdf) paper.

 For the given sample network above if run the following,
 ```